Never good enough for yourself? 5 positive steps to self-acceptance

 4. Find your own rhythm

 The self-acceptance does not mean that you give up on progress.
 On the contrary, when you accept yourself, it is much easier to make real, sustainable changes.
-The difference is that you no longer do so under external pressure, but from within.
+The difference is that you can't do that anymore. external pressure but from an intrinsic motivation.

 Allow yourself to go at your own pace.
 You don't have to run as fast as others, get married or have children at the same time as others.